yevhensydorov/cyf-hotel-db/readme.md

 ## Instructions

-In order to complete the exercises below, you will need to edit the code in `/server/class2.js`, generally guided by the TODO comments.
+In order to complete the exercises described in the syllabus, you will need to edit the code in `/server/class2.js`, generally guided by the TODO comments.

-# Class 2

-Use `/server/class2.js` for the exercises of this class.